libmdbx 0.13.1.73 (2024-11-15T15:58:48+03:00)

 MDBX_EINVALAn invalid parameter was specified, or the environment has an active write transaction.

 MDBX_EPERMTwo specific cases for Windows: 1) Shrinking was disabled before via geometry settings and now it enabled, but there are reading threads that don't use the additional SRWL (which is required to avoid Windows issues).
-2) Temporary close memory mapped is required to change geometry, but there read transaction(s) is running and no corresponding thread(s) could be suspended since the MDBX_NOTLS mode is used.
+2) Temporary close memory mapped is required to change geometry, but there read transaction(s) is running and no corresponding thread(s) could be suspended since the MDBX_NOSTICKYTHREADS mode is used.

 MDBX_EACCESSThe environment opened in read-only.